The 10 Worst Neighborhoods In San Francisco For 2022

 Then, we ranked each neighborhood in San Francisco, California for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of San Francisco.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of San Francisco.

 Summary: The Worst Neighborhoods Around San Francisco

-As we mentioned earlier, the neighborhoods in San Francisco aren't all bad.
-Pacific Heights takes the cake as the best place to live in San Francisco.
+As mentioned earlier, the neighborhoods in San Francisco aren’t all bad.
+Presidio Heights takes the cake as the best place to live in San Francisco.

 We ranked the neighborhoods from worst to best in the chart below.